bwagner2-git/bwagner2-git.github.io/lab9.md

 ```

 <br>
 Once I had this information on my laptop, I was able to plot it in polar format and then convert that to cartesian format for each point.
-I then tranlated these plots to the reference frame of the actual origin on the map so that they could be combined later on.
+I then translated these plots to the reference frame of the actual origin on the map so that they could be combined later on.
 These plots are shown below.
 <br>
 <img src="https://raw.githubusercontent.com/bwagner2-git/bwagner2-git.github.io/main/screenshots/lab9/-3%2C-2.png" height=400/>
 <br>